Zenno Rob Roy: Stud record

 Zenno Rob Roy was retired from racing to stand as a stallion at the Shadai Stallion Station in Hokkaido and was shuttled to stand in New Zealand during the southern hemisphere breeding season.
 In 2007 he covered mares in Australia after being stranded there by travel restrictions following an outbreak of horse flu.
 His most successful runner as of his death was the Yushun Himba (Japanese Oaks) winner Saint Emilion.
-He also sired the Group race winners Pelusa, Animate Bio, Lelouch, Trailblazer, Cosmo Nemo Shin and Zennista.

 Zenno Rob Roy died from heart failure on 2 September 2022.